mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

         print dialog.GetText() #Print the Room Number from the dialog control
 ```

-In this case a new dialog is created with the name `dialog`.
-The dialog is shown and the return value is passed in the `rc` variable.
-Then based on the result of `rc` the `GetText` method is used to get the value of the Textbox in the dialog using the `dialog.GetText()` method, even though the dialog has already been closed.
+In this case, a new dialog is created with the name `dialog`.
+The dialog is shown and the return value is assigned to the `rc` variable.
+Then, based on the result of `rc` the `GetText` method is used to get the value of the Textbox in the dialog using the `dialog.GetText()` method, even though the dialog has already been closed.

 Class methods also need to be created to handle events that may happen with controls in the dialog.
 Here is a function that will be used for the `OK` button: